JosieOnGit/Luniks/Historic Events/Stories/GHOST TEMPLES - REBIRTH.md

 **"Do not exert yourself.
 I am here to help.
 As sudden as this might be, I am here to help"** He reached out his hand to me, showing no signs of hostility whatsoever, as I was conflicted in my emotions yet again.

+// This is an open end, and needs additional story to become more complete

 ## // SNOW
 **KEY NOTES**: